India’s Demonetization Is Having A Domino Effect On Credit, E-Commerce

 It had been two months since Prime Minister Narendra Modi’s decision to remove 500 and 1,000 rupee notes from circulation—86% of the country’s overall currency—and the surprise shift in policy was still disrupting daily life for India’s 1.3 billion people, as well as foreign travelers.
 One day, Newman and his wife visited Kumbhalgarh Fort in Rajasthan.
 "The admission price was 400 rupees a person.
 I pulled out a 2,000 rupee note, and they didn’t have change," he says.
 And yet, even as snaking lines continued to form at ATMs, "without exception everyone seemed to be happy."

 Interviews with business leaders in India confirm that impression: Citizens, by and large, see demonetization as an effective means to root out tax evasion and counterfeit currency, which has been linked to terrorism.
-Pundits in the U.S.—not to mention comics in India—have ridiculed the Royal Bank of India for its management of the demonetization process.
+Pundits in the U.S.—not to mention comics in India—have ridiculed the Reserve Bank of India for its management of the demonetization process.
 But Indians are looking beyond the short-term "cash chaos" and toward the policy’s longer-term benefits.

 "They feel empowered," says Karan Sharma, a director in the financial advisory group at Avendus Capital's Mumbai office.